Pustular Psoriasis (cont.)

 The ring-shaped type is more common in young children.
 This type tends to be subacute or chronic, and the symptoms are less severe than in the generalized type.
 Ring-shaped plaques (elevated areas) appear and are often recurrent.
 Pustules may appear at the edges of the ring.
 These areas of skin symptoms appear mostly on the trunk but also on the arms and legs.
 The edges expand, and the center heals.
 Other symptoms are either absent or mild.

-The juvenile, or infantile, type of pustular psoriasis is usually mild.
-Other symptoms besides skin symptoms are seldom present.
+The juvenile, or infantile, type of pustular psoriasis is usually mild without systemic symptoms.
 The condition often resolves on its own.

-Pustular psoriasis of the palms and soles is usually chronic and may be associated with bone or joint inflammation.
+Pustular psoriasis of the palms and soles is usually chronic and is often associated bone or joint inflammation (psoriatic arthritis).
 The palms or soles are red with white or yellow pustules.

 YOU MAY ALSO LIKE